-Audrey is an Intern at the Freedom of the Press Foundation.
+Audrey is the former Summer Research Fellow at the Freedom of the Press Foundation.
 She helps out with advocacy efforts and fundraising operations.
 She is a student at Brown University studying public policy and English.
 She really likes both.
 Her senior thesis research will focus on FOIA laws and government accountability in the United States.
 In her free time, Audrey likes running, reading, making pottery, and scoping out the best bagels/donuts in town.

 The unfolding story of the Daniel Prude case has been a testament to the importance of transparency laws in police accountability.
 Across New York State, police departments and unions have resisted those efforts.